om-taywade/Walkfit_app/README.md

 - **Seamless Background Tracking**: Never miss a step with our reliable background tracking service
 - **Weather-Aware Suggestions**: Receive smart notifications about optimal walking conditions
 - **Beautiful Material Design**: Enjoy a modern, intuitive interface that's a pleasure to use

+### 🤖 AI-Powered Development
+This app was developed using cutting-edge AI technology:
+- **Cursor AI**: Powered by Claude AI for intelligent code generation and problem-solving
+- **Android Studio**: Professional IDE for Android development
+- **AI-Enhanced Features**: Smart algorithms for weather analysis and step detection
+- **Modern Development**: Combining human creativity with AI capabilities

 ## ✨ Features